GOP splinters on Trump impeachment as House set to rebuke president yet again with just days left in term

 As the House of Representatives is on the verge of impeaching President Trump for the second time, Republicans in both chambers of Congress are split on whether to support the effort in the tumultuous final days of the Trump presidency.

-The House will start to debate the "rule" governing the parameters of the impeachment after 9 a.m.
-E.T. on Wednesday before taking two procedural votes.
+The House started debating the "rule" governing the parameters of the impeachment after 9 a.m.
+E.T.
+Wednesday.
+Around midday, it will take two procedural votes.
 Then two hours of actual debate on impeachment will happen during the afternoon before a vote on impeachment, which will only need a simple majority.

 The fissure goes from the top of Republican leadership ranks all the way down to the rank-and-file of the party's lawmakers.
 And it represents an unraveling after the GOP remained largely united behind Trump for nearly his entire term, despite an impeachment, constant caustic tweets and policies that did not necessarily match Republican orthodoxy.